Green Party of Canada candidates in the 2004 Canadian federal election: Trinity—Spadina: Mark Viitala

-Works at Rogers Media, and is also a longtime volunteer in community radio.
-Uses the stage name "DJ Skip".
-Formerly on the management board of CKLU-FM in Sudbury, and helped the station get its FM licence.
-Hosts a ska music program, and was the executive producer of Skanadian Club Volume 4.
-Former manager of The Smokers, and produced Package Deal, their first album.
-Raised in Northern Ontario.
-Vegetarian.
-Chair of the Greater Toronto Area group of the Sierra Club of Canada.
-Was the GPC administration chair and Green Party of Ontario office manager from 1998 to 2000, and the GPO secretary in 2002–2003.
+Mark Viitala works at Rogers Media, and is also a longtime volunteer in community radio.
+He uses the stage name "DJ Skip".
+Formerly on the management board of CKLU-FM in Sudbury, Viitala also helped the station get its FM licence.
+He hosts a ska music program, and was the executive producer of Skanadian Club Volume 4.
+Viitala was the former manager of The Smokers; he also produced Package Deal, their first album.
+Viitala was raised in Northern Ontario, and is a vegetarian.
+He is the chair of the Greater Toronto Area chapter of the Sierra Club of Canada.
+Viitala was the GPC administration chair and Green Party of Ontario office manager from 1998 to 2000; he was also their GPO secretary in 2002–2003.
 Since 2003, he has represented Ontario on the GPC federal council.
-Party advocate for issues of citizenship and culture.
-Supports the legalization of marijuana.
-Apparently intended to run for the GPC in Don Valley East in the 2000 federal election, but did not appear on the ballot.
-Received 2,259 votes in 2004, finishing fourth in a field of eight candidates.
+Viitala was the party advocate for issues of citizenship and culture.
+He supports the legalization of marijuana.
+Viitala apparently intended to run for the GPC in Don Valley East in the 2000 federal election, but did not appear on the ballot.
+He received 2,259 votes in 2004, finishing fourth in a field of eight candidates.